 is required of each resident during his or her training.
 The research

-facilities of the St. Luke's-Roosevelt Hospital Center and the Harkness
+facilities of Mount Sinai St. Luke's Roosevelt and the Harkness

 Eye Institute at Columbia University's College of Physicians and Surgeons,

 as well as the facilities of New York Eye & Ear Infirmary are available

 FIRST YEAR OPHTHALMOLOGY RESIDENT.
 The first year residents spend most of their time in the ophthalmology clinic at the St. Luke's site.
 There, they see both general patients and also begin to assist the upper-class residents in the specialty clinics of the Department.
 During the month of January, they attend a basic science course at the Harkness Eye Institute of Columbia College of Physicians and Surgeons.

 First year residents take on-call responsibility alternating with the second year residents.
 First year residents are always on call with a senior resident and a supervising faculty member from the Department.

 First year residents perform some minor surgical procedures, such as chalazia.
 Any cases that go to the operating room must be supervised by a faculty member.